-- A. Rinse probes with DI water and place them down into the tall calibration cup filled with DI - B. From the CALIBRATE menu select TURBIDITY.
-Select 2-POINT and enter <0> as the first - C. Check for air bubbles and run the wipers if necessary. - D. Allow readings to stabilize.
-Record turbidity reading.
-Press <Enter> and record the calibrated turbidity concentration.
+- A. Rinse probes with DI water and place them down into the tall calibration cup filled with clean DI water. - B. From the CALIBRATE menu select TURBIDITY.
+Select 2-POINT and enter <0> as the first standard.
+Press <Enter>. - C. Check for air bubbles and run the wipers if necessary or gently raise the sonde up and down until the air bubbles are gone. - D. Allow turbidity and temperature readings to stabilize.
+Record turbidity reading on the calibration sheet.
+Press <Enter> and record the calibrated turbidity concentration on the calibration sheet.
+Press <Enter> again. - E. Remove probes from DI water.
+Dry off probes with a kim-wipe. - F. Gently fill a clean, dry, tall calibration cup 3/4 full with clean 126 NTU solution.
+Carefully pour the solution down the inner wall of the calibration cup to minimize any air bubbles. - G. Lower the probes face down into the turbidity solution. - H. Enter <126> as second standard.
+Press <Enter> - I. Check for air bubbles and run the wipers if necessary or gently raise the sonde up and down until the air bubbles are gone. - J. Allow turbidity and temperature readings to stabilize.
+Record turbidity reading on the calibration sheet.
+Press <Enter> and record calibrated turbidity reading on the calibration sheet. - K. Some stations will require a second 1-point turbidity calibration.
+If this calibration is necessary, press <Esc> to return to the calibration menu.
+If this calibration is not necessary, press <Esc> until you return to the main menu. - L. If the second 1-point turbidity calibration is necessary, fill a large glass beaker with clean DI water.
+Place a clean, never been field deployed, probe guard over the probes.
+Lower the probes face down into the beaker. - M. From the CALIBRATE menu select TURBIDITY, then 1-POINT.
+Enter the pre-established

-- E. Remove probes from DI water.
-Dry off probes with a Kimwipe. - F. Gently fill a clean, dry, tall calibration cup 3/4 full with clean 126 NTU solution. - G. Lower the probes into turbidity solution. - H. Enter <126> as second standard. - I. Check for air bubbles and run the wipers if necessary. - J. Allow readings to stabilize.
-Record turbidity reading.
-Press <Enter> and record calibrated turbidity reading. - K. Some stations will require a second 1-point turbidity calibration to minimize negative turbidity readings in the field.
-If necessary fill a large glass beaker with DI water.
-Place a brand new never been field deployed clean probe guard over the probes.
-Lower the sonde into - L. From the CALIBRATE menu select TURBIDITY, then 1-POINT.
-Enter the pre-established standard (1.0 for the Gooses surface and bottom, Susquehanna Flats, and Mattawoman - M. Allow readings to stabilize, Record the turbidity reading, Press <Enter> and record the calibrated turbidity reading. - N. Remove the sonde from the beaker. - O. Now is a good time to remove the small ODO wiper and replace it with the large brush wiper that is used for deployment.
-The brush wipers are only necessary if there is a tall pH probe on the sonde.
+- standard (0.5 for the Gooses bottom). - J. Check for air bubbles and run the wipers if necessary, or gently raise the sonde up and down until the air bubbles are gone. - J. Allow turbidity and temperature readings to stabilize.
+Record the turbidity reading on the calibration sheet.
+Press <Enter> and record the calibrated turbidity reading on the calibration sheet. - K. Remove the sonde from the beaker.
+Press <Esc> until you return to the main menu. - L. Upon completion of all calibrations, remove the small ODO wiper and replace it with the large brush wiper that is used for deployment.